-Other varieties include the American elder, dwarf elder, blue elderberry, danewort, red-fruited elder and antelope brush (1).
+Other varieties include the American elder, dwarf elder, blue elderberry, danewort, red-fruited elder, and antelope brush (

 Various parts of the elderberry tree have been used throughout history for medicinal and culinary purposes (2).

-Historically, the flowers and leaves have been used for pain relief, swelling, inflammation, to stimulate the production of urine and to induce sweating.
-The bark was used as a diuretic, laxative and to induce vomiting (1).
+Historically, the flowers and leaves have been used for pain relief, swelling, inflammation, stimulating the production of urine, and inducing sweating.
+The bark was used as a diuretic, a laxative, and to induce vomiting (

-Additionally, the berries can be cooked and used to make juice, jams, chutneys, pies and elderberry wine.
-The flowers are often boiled with sugar to make a sweet syrup or infused into tea.
-They can also be eaten fresh in salads (1).
+Additionally, the berries can be cooked and used to make juice, jams, chutneys, pies, and elderberry wine.
+The flowers are often boiled with sugar to make a sweet syrup or infused into tea (

 Elderberry refers to several varieties of the Sambucus tree, which has clusters of white flowers and black or blue-black berries.
-The most common variety is Sambucus nigra, also known as European elderberry or black elderberry.
+The most common type is Sambucus nigra, also known as European elderberry or black elderberry.

 There are many reported benefits of elderberries.
-Not only are they nutritious, but they may also fight cold and flu symptoms, support heart health and fight inflammation and infections, among other benefits.
+Not only are they nutritious, but they may also help address cold and flu symptoms, support heart health, and fight inflammation and infections, among other benefits.

-100 grams of fresh berries contain 73 calories, 18.4 grams of carbs and less than 1 gram each of fat and protein (3).
+One cup (145 grams) of fresh berries contain 106 calories, 26.7 grams of carbs, and less than 1 gram each of fat and protein (